Stetson Bowl

-Stetson Bowl is a stadium in Surrey, British Columbia, Canada built in 1948.
-Located in the Cloverdale Fairgrounds, it was upgraded for minor league baseball and was the home field of the Surrey Glaciers of the Western Baseball League for the 1995 season.
+Stetson Bowl is a stadium in Surrey, British Columbia, Canada built in 1988.
+Originally constructed as a temporary facility for the RCMP Musical Ride during Expo 86 in Vancouver, the structure was purchased by the City of Surrey, moved and reassembled in the Cloverdale Fairgrounds to house events during the Cloverdale Rodeo.
+The facility was reconfigured and upgraded to host AA minor league baseball and was the home field of the Surrey Glaciers of the Western Baseball League for the 1995 season.
 As a ballpark, the Stetson Bowl had a capacity of 5,000 people.

 Today, it is the main venue of the Cloverdale Rodeo and Country Fair.
 "The Stetson Bowl Stadium is home to most of the Cloverdale Rodeo performances each year.
 Its total area is around 36400 sqft and its performance surface is made of sand.
-The bleachers can hold 4000 spectators and portable seating can accommodate 800 additional spectators.
+The bleachers can hold 4,000 spectators and portable seating can accommodate 800 additional spectators.
 Besides the rodeo, the stadium is commonly used for filming, festivals, concerts, sporting events and dog training classes."